About the project

 The project's five objectives, reflecting Wordsworth's enduring fascination with lakes, rivers and streams, flow into each other:

-- to complete a book-length study of Wordsworth’s poetry, water and Romanticism;
+- to complete a book-length study of Wordsworth’s later poetry;

 - to edit a special issue of the journal The Wordsworth Circle dedicated to readings of The River Duddon volume;